 When you work with an experienced car accident attorney, they will examine all the evidence to find proof of fault.
 They may have expert witnesses recreate the accident scene, gather all needed reports, interview eye-witnesses and dig deep to find the needed support for your case.
 In some cases, there are multiple responsible parties who would be liable for damage claims.

 Your car accident attorney will put all their experience and knowledge to work for you.
 You will not get the same action from your insurance agent, because they are not working for you.
 Insurance companies want to settle for the least amount of compensation.
-Your own attorney will work diligently to obtain the maximum amounts possible for settlement or court award.
+Your San Diego car accident attorney will work diligently to obtain the maximum amounts possible for settlement or court award.
 Make sure you get the justice and fairness you deserve by proving fault for your car accident.